machinalis/iepy/docs/language.rst

 .. note::

     The main goal until now was to architecture IEPY to allow different languages.
-    Right now, the only fully supported languages are English and Spanish.
+    Right now, the only fully supported languages are English, Spanish and German.
 If you need something else, do not hesitate in contacting us.